wisdomml2020/brain-tumour-webapp/README.md

 ------------------
 ## About the app
 > This repository was created to help clarify how to utilise flask and gunicorn to easily deploy a python/keras deep learning model as a web app on Heroku.
-This example features code for online deployment of a binary medical image classification model, based on convolutional neural network architecture.
-The CNN has three hidden layers and has been trained on the following malaria parasite image dataset  <a href="https://ceb.nlm.nih.gov/repositories/malaria-datasets/">National Library of Medicine</a>.
-The trained model achieved accuracy of more than 95% on the test set and its weights have been saved in the Models folder (see file: my_model.h5) in the very useful HDF5 format.
+This example features code for online deployment of a multi-class medical image classification model, based on ResNet-50 network architecture.
+The trained model achieved accuracy of more than 98.8% on the test set and its weights have been saved in the Models folder  in the very useful HDF5 format.
 You may use your own saved trained model!
 Just make sure you put it in the Models folder and name it appropriately so that the flask app may call it.

 > A JavaScript app running on the browser calls the Flask app (app.py) to load the model weights and return results to the JavaScript  app (through the 'GET' and 'POST' methods).

-> This app is currently live and can be found at: [Malaria Detection App](https://malaria-detection-app.herokuapp.com/)</a>.

 > This web application has been created and the changes to whatManu Siddhartha  had already prepared were the following:
 <ul>